goaver/api-integration/website/docs/check-advanced.md

 ---
 ### POST /api/check/{id}/supplementaldocument
 <p>Use this endpoint to upload one or more supplemental documents to be used / included in the check.
-This is only required for Accredited Investor check type or if any Supplemental Document Types were provided at the time the check was created or at the group level.
-Valid values are "AccreditedInvestor","BankOrCreditCard","UtilityBill","MedicalCard", and "TaxDocument"</p>
+This is only required for Accredited Investor check type or if any Supplemental Document Types were provided at the time the check was created or at the group level.</p>

+  * Values:
+    * `BankOrCreditCard` - Banking or credit card
+    * `TaxDocument` - Tax document
+    * `UtilityBill` - Utility bill
+    * `MedicalCard` - Medical card
+    * `AccreditedInvestor` - Accredited investor letter

 ##### Example Request
 ```